 According to Nicholas D. Hayes' book, "Frank Lloyd Wright's Forgotten House" (which also included the Ellis information above) – about a Wright house in Shorewood in whose construction Williamson played an indirect role – "Shirley du Fresne McArthur ... show(ed) that later plans by Williamson for a 'square house' are themselves a close copy of plans by Wright for a 'fireproof' house."

-The original Wright-designed house was designed for Bogk, who was born in Sheboygan Falls, but came to Milwaukee at the age of 7 with his family.
+The original Wright-designed house was drawn for Bogk, who was born in Sheboygan Falls, but came to Milwaukee at the age of 7 with his family.

-Bogk’s father was a butcher, but Bogk himself starting work on the Wisconsin Central Railroad, retiring from that work in 1908, at which point he joined the Ricketson Mineral Color (Paint) Works, where he rose to the post of president by the time of his death.
+Bogk’s father was a butcher, but Bogk himself worked on the Wisconsin Central Railroad, retiring from there in 1908, at which point he joined the Ricketson Mineral Color (Paint) Works, where he rose to the post of president by the time of his death.

 Bogk was twice elected alderman in the 15th Ward and later served 12 years as an at-large alderman.